British Rail Class 555: Introduction into service

 In May 2023, the first of the new Metro fleet entered the network for the first time for testing.
-Cathy Massarella, Nexus's major projects director said to the BBC: "[The] train has completed its first test run out on the network and performed really well".
-The train was pictured at Four Lane Ends during the test service from South Gosforth to Monkseaton in the early hours 10 May.
+Cathy Massarella, Nexus's major projects director, said to the BBC: "[The] train has completed its first test run out on the network and performed really well".
+The train was pictured at during the test service from to in the early hours of 10 May 2023.

 In March 2024, it was announced that there is no confirmed date for the trains to enter service.
 However, in May 2024, daytime testing of the new trains began.
 As the trains were running in between regular passenger services they were equipped with netting across the doors and notices advising customers not to board.

 By August 2024, three of the first nine units delivered had completed their daytime testing and the focus was moving to driver training.

 The first unit entered revenue service on the Yellow Line on 18 December 2024, initially operating on weekdays only.
-The first unit entered service on the Green Line two months later, on 18 February 2025.
+The first train entered service on the Green Line two months later, on 18 February 2025.
+By the end of 2025, half of the new fleet had entered service, with training of drivers completed.

+In February 2026, the last unit was delivered by Stadler, with Nexus announcing in June 2026 that the older Metrocar trains will be withdrawn at the end of June.